VMware Workspace ONE UEM Integration with AuthPoint

 Configure AuthPoint

-Before AuthPoint can receive authentication requests from Workspace ONE UEM, you must specify the Workspace ONE UEM client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Workspace ONE UEM resource to the user group(s) that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Workspace ONE UEM, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Workspace ONE UEM resource to determine which users can authenticate and log in to Workspace ONE UEM and which authentication methods they can use (Push, QR code, and OTP).

 Add a Workspace ONE UEM Resource in AuthPoint